 What Is the Purpose of Mobile Device Management Software?

-- To uniformly provision, standardize, and deploy devices just as you would a desktop in the office.
+• To uniformly provision, standardize, and deploy software on mobile devices, just as you would a desktop in the office.

 What Does Your Mobile Device Management System Need?